jpratt2/CucumberTemplateJava/README.md

 2) It uses the robots class to send keystrokes, so it is necessary to let the Chrome window stay focused.
 3) The browser navigates to a chrome:// page.

-This project is adapted from the Cucumber boilerplate from Christian Bromann for webdriver.io at https://github.com/webdriverio/cucumber-boilerplate

 For an installable version of Maven on Windows, consider https://installmaven.weebly.com/

 Command line switches to launch browsers in Selenide: